shane-os/Ballinlough-swimming-club/README.md

 -   Content answers users' questions in a concise manner.
 -   Have a visually appealling layout.
 -   All navigation links work as expected.

+<br/> Site Layout & Design:
+1. Wireframes
+Initially the site's layout was drawn out using a pencil and graph paper.
+Following on from this, a more defined version was created using Balsamic wireframes.
+Three sets of wireframes were created for the following media devices:

+* Mobile Devices
+* Tablet Devices
+* Desktop/ Large Devices

+Based on the initial designs, I decided that a single scrolling web page would be better at engaging the user and heightening their interest in the Ballinlough Swimming Club.

+2. Icons
+Icons were used to convey links to the following social media platforms: Twitter, Facebook, Instagram and Youtube.
+These were chosen as they are appropriate for the club's image.
+LinkedIn was not included as it was deemed not appropriate for the aims of increasing the club's membership.
+3. Images
+I decided that stock photos would be used to improve the aesthetics of the site.
+For the hero image I chose a photo of lane swimmers to indicate to the user that this was a professional swimming club that entered competitions.
+For the team members photos I used stock photos of business people to show the management team's professionalism.

 #### Technologies
  * Programming Languages